 - In fall, they burrow into the lower trunks and root flares of healthy elms to overwinter under the bark.

-- The beetles will then emerge again in early spring, still carrying the fungal spores, and spread to nearby trees to feed.
+- The beetles will then emerge again in early spring.
+By still carrying the fungal spores, they spread to nearby trees to feed.

-- As the beetles feed on the canopy of healthy elms during the spring and summer, the fungal spore is exposed tissues in the branches.
+- Beetles feed on the canopy of healthy elms during the spring and summer.
+The fungal spore is exposed tissues in the branches.